LordSagan/TranscribersMod/README.md

     1- Decorative Blocks
       * Pretty blocks for pretty cities
       * Passive buff blocks, like asphalt block that makes you go faster.
-      * And interactive banner, so you can design decals for you glorious empire!
+      * And interactive banner, so you can design decals for your glorious empire!

     2- Automaters
-      * So, you don't want to struggle the whole gameplat with money-making, well you could do if you want, but you can use automaters to make valuable items for you.
+      * So, you don't want to struggle the whole gameplay with money-making, well you could do if you want, but you can use automaters to make valuable items for you.
 It is less slower than making with your hands though.

 Well, that's not all of it!
 I will update and remove the mod plan time to time.

   ## Whoa, that's cool!
 So when can I play?
-  Not for now, we will mess around until summer for now.
+  Not for now, we will mess around until summer.
 It will need time to program and design all things, so every help counts!

   Always feel free to help us, even if you're not from r/TranscribersOfReddit.